IoSonoDue2/AOHW-24-HERF/README.md

 #### For Kria KV260:
 3. Navigate to the `Kria_kv260/` directory.
-4. Connect through shell to your Kria KV260 with pynq installed.
-5. Move the folder `ready_to_run/` to the board in `/home/root/jupiter_notebooks/` (this path can vary according to your installation of pynq)
+4. Move the folder `ready_to_run/` to your Kria in `/home/root/jupiter_notebooks/` (this path can vary according to your installation of pynq)
-6. Connect through Jupiter to the board and move in the `ready_to_run/` directory.
+5. Connect through Jupiter to the board and move in the `ready_to_run/` directory.
-7. Open the host you want to test `<...>_host.ipynb` and run it.
+6. Open the host you want to test `<...>_host.ipynb` and run it.

 #### For Versal VCK5000:

-1. Move the `hw_build/` folder on the host machine connected to board, enter the folder, and run the host application with:
+3. Move the `hw_build/` folder on the host machine connected to board, enter the folder, and run the host application with:
   ```sh
   ./host_overlay.exe
   ```